LuminousXLB/cs5222-lab-fpga/README.md

 In this lab, we’ve trained a naive [linear classifier](https://en.wikipedia.org/wiki/Linear_classifier) to perform hand digit recognition on scaled-down 16x16 images of hand-written digits.
 This equates to performing matrix multiplication over **I** and **W** where **I** is an (BxF) input matrix and **W** is an (FxC) weight matrix, and where B, F and C denote batch size, input features size and category count respectively.

 You can find the implementation of the linear classifier under `python/mnist.py`.
 To execute this Python program, you will need:
-* Python 2.7 and pip
+* Python 3.8 and pip
-* The following packages: numpy, scipy, sklearn, Pillow
+* The following packages: matplotlib, numpy, scikit-image, scikit-learn

 ### Hardware Kit Overview